 The site also consists of a central building and the remains of at least two more structures.
 The large forecourt and the monumental facade of the central structure follow the pattern typical of Maltese Prehistoric Temples.
 Along the external wall, one may find some of the largest megaliths used in the building of these structures, such as a 5.2m high stone and a huge megalith estimated to weigh close to 20 tonnes.

 When in Malta, you simply have to visit the idyllic and much adored island of Gozo.
 And when in Gozo, you have to take in the deep history and sights of the Ġgantija Temples.
 This ancient site has found its way onto the UNESCO World Heritage list, much like Ħaġar Qim and Mnajdra Temples mentioned above.
 The three sites are some of the most important archaeological sites in Malta.
 Located in Xaghra, Gozo, the two temples of Ġgantija date from between 3600 and 3200 BC and are among some of the oldest of their kind in the world.
 (They are even older than both the Stonehenge in England and the Pyramids in Egypt!)
-Despite their antiquity, they are fantastically well preserved and are very highly rated by tourists.
+Ggantija is fantastically preserved considering it’s old age.

 Mġarr World War Two Shelter

 The Mġarr Shelter is one of the largest underground refuge areas of its kind in Malta, reaching a depth of 12 metres and extending to an overall length of over 225 metres.
-It is found under il-Barri restaurant and is open for public viewing.
-The fascinating fact about this shelter is that it was dug entirely by hand.
-It has recently been restored.
+Il-Barri restaurant is open most of the time and can be found near this shelter.
 Today the shelter provides a better understanding of the life led by the Maltese population during the Second World War.
-Visitors can relive their experience of terror that included going down into the depths of the underground maze and bearing witness to the harsh reality of shelter life.
+Visitors can relive their experience of terror that included going down into the depths of the underground maze.
+Bearing witness to the harsh reality of shelter life.
 Visitors can also enter the silent rocky chambers that served as a home, a temple and a refuge for the people of Mgarr during WWII.

 Villa Bologna Air Raid Shelter

 One can attend a tour around Villa Bologna and its colourful gardens.
 The tour includes a visit to the family’s World War II shelters.
-The private shelters had an entrance through the cellar of the house and an exit onto the garden and even included marble steps and electricity – something not that common in shelters.
-The shelter has a main room, a previous 18th century well and four little rooms, most probably including sleeping quarters and a food storage space.
+The private shelters had an entrance through the cellar of the house.
+An exit onto the garden and even included marble steps and electricity.
+The shelter has a main room, a previous 18th century well and four little rooms.
+This included sleeping quarters and a food storage space.

-If you happen to be a history enthusiast or simply like visiting ancient ruins and remarkable places linked to the past, Malta is the place for you.
-After you’ve spent most of your holiday taking in all the remnants and glimpses of the past on the island, make sure to also spend some time at the beach, at a fine restaurant or else revelling in stupendous and welcoming accommodation.
+Malta is perfect for you if you are a history lover.
+After you’ve spent most of your holiday taking in all the remnants and glimpses of the past on the island.
+Make sure to also spend some time at the beach.
+At a fine restaurant or else revelling in stupendous and welcoming accommodation.